 Related Article: Whisky & Creamy Lancashire Cheese pairing

 We tried this burgundy coloured whisky last year.
 Our Whisky of the Week rating for it was VERY GOOD.
-During our tasting we picked up sherry, citrus, marzipan and wood notes.
+You can read the review HERE.
+During our tasting we picked up sherry, citrus, marzipan and oak notes.
 Other tasting notes include fruits of the forest, spice, some sweetness, a touch of salty coastal air and iodine.
 This is a full-bodied peated whisky with a long finish.

 Related Article: The Balvenie Portwood and White Rock Cheese